jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/README.txt

 7) Install components appears to be okay.
 8) Easily swap between 32 and 64 bit build via one define change
 9) Start menu added and links working
+10) [*P*] Remove registry entries installed by CB app Registry entities from src\associations.cpp (Associations::DoSetAssociation function) are NOT deleted in an uninstall!!!

 ISS Status:
 -----------
-1) Option to download the mingw64-installer.exe working.
+1) Option to download and run the mingw64-installer.exe working.
 2) Optionally remove user application data if found.
 3) Option to un-install if already found when installing working
 4) Optionally checks for fortan plugin and if found adds it to the installer not implemented.